Easter Seals Massachusetts offers services for Employment, Training, Assistive Technology, community support and Independent Living for veterans.

 Easter Seals employment specialists:

 High- and low-tech devices help veterans with disabilities expand their independence by increasing their access to education, jobs and their communities.
-Easter Seals offers consultation, evaluation and training for computer access and job accommodations.
-The Easter Seals assistive technology staff is nationally recognized for their expertise, which they draw on to develop the best solutions for veterans.
+Easter Seals MA offers consultation, evaluation and training for computer access and job accommodations.
+The Easter Seals MA assistive technology staff is nationally recognized for their expertise, which they draw on to develop the best solutions for veterans.

 Veterans with disabilities and their families can see, touch and borrow assistive technology devices to make more informed decisions regarding the technology that will meet their needs.
 Massachusetts Assistive Technology Loan Program and Mini-grant program